bitstormFA/ArrayFire-Nim/README.md

 ## Backend selection

-The wrapper is using the unified backend so that the backend can be changed at runtime Array constructed on one backend can not be used on a different backend
+The wrapper is using the unified backend so that the backend can be changed at runtime.
+Array constructed on one backend can not be used on a different backend

 `get_available_backends` returns a list of backends available.